 You need to fit in visits to important cultural sights, the leisure of admiring architectural wonders like the Charles Bridge, and also a taste of Prague’s incredible nightlife.
 Also, you need to have a few moments of solace to appreciate the splendid beauty of this unique Czech city.
 Worried how you’ll do all this in 3 days in Prague?
 Let us help you out.

-What to SEE in Prague in 3 Days?
+What to Do in Prague in 3 Days?

 Like a free-spirited bird, wander around the cobbled Praha streets.
 This is a different experience altogether.
 Looking at all of its historical and cultural sites will make you admire the place for everything that it holds.
 We went all the way up on the Astronomical Tower and it was a surreal experience.
 Got some stunning aerial views of Prague city and the Old Town.